When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Skin Shedding

-Skin shedding is a common cause of chapped lips.
-Once out of the womb, newborns begin to shed some of a layer called vernix caseosa, which protected them during gestation.
-It occurs anywhere on their body, including the lips.
+Skin shedding is incredibly common.
+Once out of the womb, newborns shed the vernix caseosa layer that protected them during gestation.
+This happens all over the body, including the lips.

-During the process, you’ll notice peeling and dry skin.
-The layer worked as a natural moisturizer, so once it’s gone, the remaining skin requires some time to adapt (1).
+You will likely notice peeling and dry skin during this process.
+The vernix acted as a natural moisturizer; once it is gone, the skin needs time to adapt to the dry air (1).

 3. Weather Changes